 He wrote over twenty novels and autobiographical works which reveal the sweep of European history through two world wars and beyond.
 Elegant, irreverent, ironic, involved, beloved by those who knew him, Rezzori was internationally celebrated for the prismatic brilliance of his writing.
 Today his legacy and exuberance for literature survive in the Santa Maddalena Foundation.

-Beatrice Monti della Corte was born to an Italian father from Lombardy father and an Armenian mother from Constantinople.
-She grew up in Capri where since adolescence she befriended the writers and artists who were the habitués of the island: among the Curzio Mapalarte, Moravia, Elsa Morante, Norman Douglas, Graham Greene.
+Beatrice Monti della Corte was born to an Italian father from Lombardy and an Armenian mother from Constantinople.
+She grew up in Capri where since adolescence she befriended the writers and artists who were the habitués of the island: among them Curzio Mapalarte, Moravia, Elsa Morante, Norman Douglas and Graham Greene.

 At a very young age, in 1955, she opened the Galleria Dell’Ariete in Milan, which played a vital role in actively promoting American contemporary art.
-Still in the 50’s she showed such diverse artists as Francis Bacon, Antoni Tàpies, Lucio Fontana, Robert Rauschenberg, Sam Francis, Castellani and Manzoni.
+In the 50’s she exhibited such diverse artists as Francis Bacon, Antoni Tàpies, Lucio Fontana, Robert Rauschenberg, Sam Francis, Castellani and Manzoni.
 Very soon the gallery became a meeting point for cultural figures from all over the world.

 Festival Degli Scrittori | Premio Gregor Von Rezzori

-The Foundation organizes the Festival Degli Scrittori, a three day celebration of international literature that takes place in Florence each June.
-The centerpiece of the festival is the Premio Gregor von Rezzori-Città di Firenze, a prize that is awarded to the best work of fiction translated into Italian the previous year.
+The Foundation organises the Festival Degli Scrittori, a three day celebration of international literature that takes place in Florence each June.
+The centrepiece of the festival is the Premio Gregor von Rezzori-Città di Firenze, a prize that is awarded to the best work of fiction translated into Italian the previous year.
 Past winners include Enrique Vila-Matas, Jhumpa Lahiri and Hisham Matar.